-The primary management goals for the 2020 SEAK purse seine fishery are to
+The following are primary management goals for the 2021 SEAK purse seine fishery:

-- 1. achieve overall pink salmon spawning BEGs by subregion and within subregions and obtain escapements consistent with district and stock group management targets to ensure that spawning escapements are well distributed; - 2. achieve overall adequate chum salmon spawning escapements and ensure that spawning escapements are well distributed; - 3. provide for an orderly fishery while harvesting fish in excess of spawning escapement needs; - 4. minimize, to the extent possible, the harvest of salmon destined for fishing districts where weak returns are expected; - 5. promote a harvest of good quality fish within constraints dictated by run size and timing - 6. manage the District 4 purse seine fishery consistent with the provisions of the U.S./Canada Pacific Salmon Treaty (PST); - 7. minimize harvest of Chinook salmon using conservation actions adopted by the BOF in 2018 including nonretention of Chinook salmon 28 inches or larger during portions of the 2020 purse seine season; and - 8. manage the purse seine fishery in the waters of District 12 and in Section 14-C north of the latitude of Porpoise Islands, consistent with the Northern Southeast seine salmon fishery management plans (5 AAC 33.366).
+- 1. Achieve overall pink salmon BEGs by subregion and within subregions and obtain escapements consistent with district and stock group management targets to ensure that escapements are well distributed. - 2.
+Achieve overall adequate chum salmon escapements and ensure escapements are well distributed. - 3.
+Provide for an orderly fishery while harvesting fish in excess of spawning escapement needs. - 4.
+Minimize, to the extent possible, the harvest of salmon destined for fishing districts where weak returns are expected. - 5.
+Promote a harvest of good quality fish within constraints dictated by run size and timing. - 6.
+Manage the District 4 purse seine fishery consistent with the provisions of the PST. - 7.
+Minimize harvest of Chinook salmon using conservation actions adopted by the BOF in 2018 including nonretention of Chinook salmon 28 inches or larger during portions of the 2021 purse seine season.

+8. Manage the purse seine fishery in the waters of District 12 and in Section 14-C north of the latitude of Porpoise Islands, consistent with the Northern Southeast seine salmon fishery management plans (5 AAC 33.366).